SUSTech-HPCLab/CS305-2024Spring-Assignment1/README.md

 **Hint1: domain name can be represented in three formats: normal format, compressed format, and mixed format (normal and compressed).
 You need to handle both of them.
 See 4.1.4.
 Message compression of [RFC1035](https://www.ietf.org/rfc/rfc1035.txt).**

 **Hint2: You only need to handle the following types of RRs: A, NS, CNAME, and AAAA.
-For type A, `self.rdata` should be a string of IPv4 address.
-For type AAAA, `self.rdata` should be a string of IPv6 address.
+For type A, `self.rdata` should be a string of IPv4 address (e.g. 183.2.172.42).
+For type AAAA, `self.rdata` should be a string of IPv6 address (e.g. 2001:0DB8:AC10:FE01::).
 For type NS and CNAME, `self.rdata` should be a string of domain name.
 The `self.rdata` of other types of RRs can be byte object.**

 When you finsh the `from_wire` function of `DNSHeader`, `DNSQuestion` and `DNSMessage`, you can run `python test.py` to test your parsing result.
 When you successfully parse the whole DNS packet, you can see the following output: